-Use of estimates - The preparation of financial statements in accordance with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+Use of estimates - The preparation of financial statements in accordance with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-Reclassifications - Certain amounts in the December 31, 2020 statement of activities have been reclassified to conform to the December 31, 2021 presentation, with no effect on net assets.
+Reclassifications - Certain amounts in the December 31, 2021 financial statements have been reclassified to conform to the December 31, 2022 presentation, with no effect on net assets.